09 Jul 3 Questions to Break Through Fear! with Amy E. Smith

 Amy Smith: Are you available for voiceover work because that’s-

 Mitch Matthews: I do have a face for radio, I’ll admit.
 I love it.
-All right, so for you guys who can’t see her, we’ll put some of the video up online and all that stuff.
+All right, so for you guys who can’t see her, we’ll put some of the videos up online and all that stuff.
 But she’s got these awesome, awesome glasses.
 She’s wearing a cool hat, the whole thing.
 She is a bold statement in and of herself.
-You got to go check out The Joyjunkie.com, all of that.
+You got to go check out the Joyjunkie.com, all of that.

 Amy, obviously you’re living this, you are helping people move past these limiting beliefs, kind of the self-sabotaging mindsets.
-You’re living who you are boldly, which I just want to honor.
+You’re living who you are bold, which I just want to honor.
 I just think it’s so cool.

 Amy Smith: Thank you.

 Mitch Matthews: I’m guessing for someone like yourself, I’m guessing you’ve had to fight for that.
 Has this always been easy for you to live it as well as help others or is this something you’ve had to fight for?

 Amy Smith: Well, I pretty much came out of the womb speaking like Tony Robbins and dressing like Sophia Lauren, so, no, I’ve always had it.

 Mitch Matthews: I’m here.

 Amy Smith: No, oh, quite the sordid tale of that.
 No. I think that is… I’m sure you can relate that sometimes the hardest things that we go through are in service of the mission and what we need to actually get out in the world, and we needed to learn those lessons in order to really be a viable voice for people to go, “Oh, I think she might be onto something here.”